OpenTermsArchive/contrib-versions/Zoosk/Privacy Policy.md

 6. CONTACTING ZOOSK

-    If you have questions about this Policy, please contact us at privacy@zoosk.com or by writing to us at: Zoosk, Inc., Attn: Privacy Matters, 989 Market Street, 6th Floor, San Francisco, CA 94103.
+    If you have questions about this Policy, please contact us at privacy@zoosk.com or by writing to us at: Zoosk, Inc., Attn: Privacy Matters, 555 Mission Street, 3rd Floor, San Francisco, CA 94105.

 7. LAST REVISION DATE AND EFFECTIVE DATE